seinecle/mk99/docs/generated-slides/subdir/text-mining-for-business_temp_common.md

 ==== a.
 Sentiment analysis

 //ST: !
+Sentiment analysis, also called opinion mining or sentiment detection.

+//ST: !
 Is this piece of text of a positive or negative tone?
 This type of text mining is useful to filter a large number of documents and retain only those that need action (eg, addressing negative comments).

 Companies are typically interested in sentiment analysis in conjuction with topic modeling: they need to identify which *topic* elates negative sentiments.